itsmng/wiki-backup/docs/accessibility.md

 Go to the folloming link for more information https://opendyslexic.org/

 ### Use Keyboard shortcuts

-If they are enabled and configured, you can use them to change Tabs
+If they are enabled and configured, you can use shortcuts to switch between tabs

 ## Supported browsers
 * FireFox
 * Brave
 * Chrome